Preparedness Plan Sections

 - Properly removed, cleaned, and stored or disposed of, as applicable, to avoid contamination of self, others, or the environment.

 Calhoun County will provide any required PPE in accordance with CDC and OSHA guidance as well as any state and local orders.
-Employees are required to wear masks in the workplace, unless in a personal, enclosed office.
+Employees are required to wear masks when workers cannot consistently maintain six feet of separation from other individuals in the workplace.
 Face shields will also be considered when workers cannot consistently maintain three feet of separation from other individuals in the workplace.
 Calhoun County also encourages employees to use PPE and hand sanitizer on public transportation.

 Calhoun County will implement the following engineering controls:

-- Installing high-efficiency air filters if identified through air quality tests as a necessity.
+- Installing high-efficiency air filters and increasing ventilation rates if identified through air quality tests as a necessity.

 - Installing physical barriers, such as clear plastic sneeze guards.

-Calhoun County will review and implement any other necessary administrative controls as appropriate.
+Calhoun County will review and implement administrative controls as appropriate, including:

-All non-essential travel is restricted until further notice.
+All non-essential business travel is suspended until further notice.

-Nonessential visitors are prohibited from entering the premises.
-All visitors entering the building will be screened using a screening questionnaire to decide if the visitor can enter the building.
-Click for the Calhoun County Visitors Screening Questionnaire.
+The County will follow State of Michigan and/or CDC guidelines regarding the use of masks by members of the public.
+Visitors entering the buildings may be screened, and signs informing visitors of such requirements will be posted.
+Employees required to screen visitors should use the screening questionnaire to decide if the visitor can enter the building.
+This is the Visitor Screening Questionnaire.
 If a visitor presents with symptoms of COVID-19 or answers yes to any of the screening questions, do not allow them into the building.